ooni/2023-05-richer-input/DESIGN.md

 writing test keys by implementing the proper filter after each operation.
 Writing code to write test keys seems much more complex with "mini nettests".

-Also, note how the DSL is not Turing complete and basically only allows one to compose basic network measurement primitives together.
+Also, note how the DSL is **not Turing complete** and only allows one to compose network measurement primitives together.

 ## Minor idea: A/B testing